When we do genealogy and write family stories, we transform as we understand the past. My Dad is My Hero and a Star in My Family Tree.

 For more help with writing your family stories, read the following articles:

-For even more writing tips and techniques, be sure to check out the new videos released soon on our Facebook page.
+For even more writing tips and techniques, be sure to check out the new videos released soon on our Facebook group.